Medical Profile Model: Scientific and Practical Applications in Healthcare: Abstract

 \section{Abstract}

-The paper researches the problem of concept and patient representations in the medical domain.
-We present the patient histories from Electronic Health Records (EHRs) as temporal sequences of ICD concepts for which embeddings are learned in an unsupervised setup with a transformer-based neural network model.
-The model training was performed on the collection of one million patients' histories in 6 years.
-The predictive power of such a model is assessed in comparison with several baseline methods.
-A series of experiments on the MIMIC-III data show the advantage of the presented model compared to a similar system.
-Further, we analyze the obtained embedding space with regards to concept relations and show how knowledge from the medical domain can be successfully transferred to the practical task of insurance scoring in the form of patient embeddings.
+The paper researches the problem of representation learning for electronic health records.
+We present the patient histories as temporal sequences of diseases for which embeddings are learned in an unsupervised setup with a transformer-based neural network model.
+Additionally the embedding space includes demographic parameters which allow the creation of generalized patient profiles and successful transfer of medical knowledge to other domains.
+The training of such a medical profile model has been performed on a dataset of more than one million patients.
+Detailed model analysis and its comparison with the state-of-the-art method show its clear advantage in the diagnosis prediction task.
+Further, we show two applications based on the developed profile model.
+First, a novel Harbinger Disease Discovery method allowing to reveal disease associated hypotheses and potentially are beneficial in the design of epidemiological studies.
+Second, the patient embeddings extracted from the profile model applied to the insurance scoring task allow significant improvement in the performance metrics.